Aqua-Kubecon/Aqua-GoldenPipe/README.md

 For certain critical teams and applications, we've leveraged the enterprise policy engine to automatically warn / fail build based on specific checks relevant to those teams and applications.

-### Create Pull Request with vulnerability or misconfiguration
+### Create a pull request with vulnerabilities or misconfigurations
 To see the results in action, you can download and use a few of the examples from this repository
 - [requirements.txt] (Open source vulnerabilities)
 - [insecure-db.tf] (Terraform misconfiguration)